montaubantourisme-18.jpg

 1912-1974

 Hugues Panassié is a French jazz critic and producer.
 A pioneer in the development of jazz in France, he was an admirer of the early forms of jazz, the “hot” style, as played by Louis Armstrong in the 1930s and all the musicians and singers of the 1920s, 30s and 40s.
-Although he has contributed greatly to the documentation of the early days of jazz, his ideas are controversial.
-His traditionalism led him to consider bebop as a form of music distinct from jazz, vigorously rejecting it as “unauthentic” music, leading to numerous controversies and a split in the Hot Club de France.
+Although he has made a major contribution to the documentation of early jazz, his ideas are controversial.
+His traditionalism led him to regard bebop as a form of music distinct from jazz, vigorously rejecting it as “unauthentic”, sparking numerous controversies and a split in the Hot Club de France.

 Marcel Lenoir